daleonpz/Notes/fh-dortmund/01-ESE.md

         - exists a point in the _Future_ in which _p_ belongs to _S_
         - There is a paths (**G**) that have points in the _Future_ in which _p_ belongs to _S_
         - There is a point in time (**F**) from when _p_ in paths  belongs to _S_

+### Stability
+- A trajectory _traj1_ is stable iff for any other trajectory _traj2_ the distance between these two is bounded for all time >= 0.
+- A trajectory is asymptotically stable if the distance tends to zero overtime
+- A model M is asymptotically stable if all its trajectories are asymptotically stables.

+### Controlability
+- State controllability: is usually taken to mean that it is possible – by admissible inputs - to steer the states from any initial value to any final value within some time window.
+In other words, that you will able to reach a state within some time window
+- Output controllability: means the ability to manipulate the outputs of a system by admissible inputs.
+    - it may be the case in which it won't be possible to manipulate all the outputs of a system with several outputs just by the valid inputs.
+Thus, this system is not output controllable
+- Observability: a system is observable if it is possible to know the current state just by knowing the output

 ## Summary
 - Semantics of automatas